French football league system

 The French football league system, also known as the French football pyramid, is a series of interconnected leagues for club football in France and Monaco, and includes one Spanish side.
 (Note: UE Bossòst play in the Occitanie League, Haute-Garonne division.)
 At the top two levels of the system is the Ligue de Football Professionnel, which consists of two professional national divisions, Ligue 1, Ligue 2.
 Below that are a number of leagues run by the Fédération Française de Football.
-At level 3 is the semi-professional Championnat National.
-Below that is the Championnat National 2 (level 4), which is divided into four parallel regional divisions, followed by the Championnat National 3 (level 5), which is divided into eleven parallel regional divisions.
+At level 3 is the semi-professional Ligue 3.
+Below that is the Championnat National 1 (level 4), which is divided into four parallel regional divisions, followed by the Championnat National 2 (level 5), which is divided into eleven parallel regional divisions.
 Underneath that are many more regional and departmental leagues and divisions.
 Clubs finishing the season at or near the top of their division may be eligible for promotion to a higher division.
 Similarly, clubs finishing at or near the bottom of their division may be relegated to a lower division.

-Men (Since 2024)
+Men

 National leagues

-Starting in 2017–18 there were changes at levels 3 and 4 (in name only) and level 5 (significant restructuring and rename).
+Starting in 2026–27 there were changes at level 3 (significant restructuring and rename turning as professional), levels 4 and 5 (in name only as National 1 and 2).